Prom Night (1980 film): Modern appraisal

+In a 1998 Video Watchdog review of the film for its first DVD release, Tim Lucas gave the film an unfavorable review, writing: "It is hard to imagine anyone taking much of a shine to this Canadian slasher opus, aside from those who saw the film during its original run and have inexplicably fond memories of it," deeming it a "dull, by-the-numbers hybrid of Halloween and Carrie."
 In a review published by Time Out, the film was called "a sincere Halloween rip-off which takes time out to milk Carrie, Saturday Night Fever, and all those B-feature 'lust and rivalry' high school sagas", but praised Jamie Lee Curtis's performance, writing: "Curtis is superb as Miss Naturally Popular and Prom Queen-to-be, isolated in empty high school corridors."
 TV Guide gave the film one out of four stars, writing: "Curtis disco-dancing and wonderful moments such as when the severed head of a victim rolls across the dance floor.
 Prom Night is better than most slasher movies, mainly because it's funnier."